bt3gl/building_blog/content/natas_wargames.md

 We check the elements of the page.
 There is a cookie named *loggedin* with value **0**.
 What happens if we change it to **1**?

-Using the [edit this cookie] plugin we are able to edit it and get the next password.
+Using the [edit this cookie] plugin, we are able to edit it and get the next password.

 [edit this cookie]: http://www.editthiscookie.com/start/